-Navigating the ‘infodemic’Arian Neiron, Managing Director07 February 2020
+Navigating the ‘infodemic’Arian Neiron, CEO & Managing Director - Asia Pacific07 February 2020

 Driven by fears of the new coronavirus outbreak, equity markets have been volatile in the past few weeks.
 We’ve all heard about the increasing death toll.
 But as with all pandemics, uncertainty reigns in the early stages while true impact and facts are determined.